hibiii/CapeTweaks/README.md

 Thanks @BuzzFeedMinecraft for helping me fix the mixins early on!
 I've- I've probably spent over 26 waking hours on it alone and an outside perspective was all I needed.

-## To do

-  - [ ] Add cape filtering in a way that's not laggy like you know, don't look up a map for a very long string every frame for every player!

 ## License